 A VPN is a piece of software that helps you create a private network from a public internet connection.
 VPNs essentially protect your identity and private data from hackers while browsing the internet.
 It hides your data and IP address from hackers by creating a secure, virtual tunnel.

 Not only is your online location and the data you send or receive hidden, but it’s encrypted.
-This means that your information is converted into code in order to prevent unauthorised access.
+This means that your information is converted into code in order to prevent unauthorized access.

 Why is a VPN important?